Monday, November 23, 2009

 2 Tablespoons coconut oil (or other high heat oil)

-When heated, add and saute the following three, over medium heat until onion is translucent:
+When heated, add and saute the following three (or four), over medium heat until onion is translucent:

 1 medium onion, diced